Kaholo/kaholo-plugin-azure-webapp/README.md

 **Parameters**

 1. Resource Group: Resource group
-3. App: The app to clone.
+2. App: The app to clone.
+3. New App name: The name of the new app.
-2. Location: (String) New app location.
+4. Location: (String) New app location.
-4. Service Plan: The service plan for the new app.
+5. Service Plan: The service plan for the new app.

 ## Method: Create Service Plan